c3di/ImgDataConvertCodeGen/README.rst

 =====================================================
-Knowledge Graph-Driven Code Generation for Image Data Conversion
+Automatically Generating Conversion Code for In-memory Representations of Images using a Knowledge Graph of Data Types
 =====================================================

 Introduction